 To these professional achievements, Amy added a deep commitment to the needs of her family.
 She was creative and resourceful in teaching her young children, Jason and Lindsay, to feel confidence in themselves, joy in life, and love for others.
 Toward her husband, Jim Smith, she showed deep faith, passion, and delight.

 In all aspects of her life, with friends, family, colleagues, and staff, Amy was disarmingly open and direct.
 All who came into contact with her were touched and affected by her.
 When her life was threatened by cancer, she approached the situation with her typical grace and courage.
 She faced her illness with realism and with humor, and maintained her commitment to both professional and personal goals.
 Yet she did still more: Unafraid to speak about what she was confronting, she helped others speak to her; unable to think only of herself, she thought first of her children and husband and others in need of her strength; unwilling to withdraw from the world, she demonstrated that life is to be lived, even if its tenure is uncertain.

-A small group of women who have known and loved Amy Blue has established an endowment fund at Stanford University, with contributions from Amy’s friends, family, and colleagues both inside and outside the University.
-The income from the endowment will be used to honor Amy’s life and her work, by granting the Amy J. Blue Award to a Stanford staff member each year.
-The award will recognize special qualities and contributions to Stanford, and will remind us of Amy Blue’s spirit.
+A small group of women who knew and loved Amy Blue established an endowment fund at Stanford University, with additional contributions from Amy’s friends, family, and colleagues both inside and outside the University.
+The income from the endowment is used to honor Amy’s life and her work by granting the Amy J. Blue Award to deserving Stanford staff members each year.
+The award recognizes special qualities and contributions to Stanford and reminds us of Amy Blue’s spirit.